odigos-io/odigos/tests/e2e/README.md

 You can run all the below steps with `make dev-tests-setup`.

 - Fresh Kubernetes cluster in kubectl context.
 For local development, you can use KinD but also managed clusters like EKS should work. you can create the cluster with `make dev-tests-kind-cluster`.
 - Odigos CLI compiled at the `cli` directory in odigos OSS repo (which is expected to be cloned as sibling of the current repo).
-To compile the cli executable, go to the OSS repository and run: `make cli-tests-artifacts`.
+To compile the cli executable, go to the OSS repository and run: `make cli-build`.
 - Odigos component images (instrumentor, autoscaler, odiglet etc) tagged with `e2e-test` preloaded to the cluster.
 If you are using KinD you can run: `TAG=e2e-test make build-images load-to-kind`.

 ### Running the Tests